 [28] Article 101, §2 Royal Decree Closed Centres.

-[28] CECLR (ex-Myria), La Commission des plaintes chargée du traitement des plaintes des personnes détenues en centres fermés (2004-2007), available in French at: https://bit.ly/3jxpGXF.
-See also Myria, Committee against torture, 71e session, 4th periodical report on Belgium – 2021 : Parallel reports of National Human rights institutes Unia and Myria, available in French at : https://tinyurl.com/3ehatt76: §§81-82 : “Le faible taux de plaintes introduites, le taux insignifiant de décisions qui donnent raison aux plaignants et le caractère relativement anodin des quelques plaintes qui ont été déclarées fondées, sont autant d’indices qui exigent que l’on s’interroge sur le système de plainte lui-même.
-Différentes critiques peuvent être faites à l’égard de la Commission des plaintes : – absence de garanties suffisantes d’indépendance et d’impartialité ; – mécanisme insuffisamment pertinent du point de vue de l’auteur de la plainte ; – absence de garanties procédurales suffisantes ; – manque de transparence.“
+[29] CECLR (ex-Myria), La Commission des plaintes chargée du traitement des plaintes des personnes détenues en centres fermés (2004-2007), available in French here.
+See also Myria, Committee against torture, 71e session, 4th periodical report on Belgium – 2021 : Parallel reports of National Human rights institutes Unia and Myria, available in French at : https://tinyurl.com/3ehatt76: §§81-82 : ‘Le faible taux de plaintes introduites, le taux insignifiant de décisions qui donnent raison aux plaignants et le caractère relativement anodin des quelques plaintes qui ont été déclarées fondées, sont autant d’indices qui exigent que l’on s’interroge sur le système de plainte lui-même.
+Différentes critiques peuvent être faites à l’égard de la Commission des plaintes : – absence de garanties suffisantes d’indépendance et d’impartialité ; – mécanisme insuffisamment pertinent du point de vue de l’auteur de la plainte ; – absence de garanties procédurales suffisantes ; – manque de transparence.’
+The Immigration Office, in the context of its right to reply to the 2024 AIDA update, notes that the Complaint commission is an independent body from both the closed centre and the Immigration Office, and residents can transfer their complaint in a confidential manner.

 [30] See Immigration Office, Regulatory compliance and control, https://tinyurl.com/2p9wx79y.